Optimal Distributed Similarity Estimation of Quantum Channels: Detailed proofs

-In the following, we prove the following key lemma. \begin{lemma} For two terms defined in Eq.~\eqref{eq:incoherent lower bound two terms}, we have the following upper bounds,

-\end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:upper bound for two terms in incoherent}] Before the proof, we introduce some useful notation.
+Before the proof, we introduce some useful notation.
 Each root-to-leaf path in the learning tree $\cT$ is uniquely specified by a sequence of vertices $v_0, v_1, \cdots, v_T$, where $v_0 = r$ is the root and $v_T = \ell$ is a leaf.
 Since $\ell$ uniquely determines the shortest path back to the root, specifying the leaf $\ell$ is equivalent to specifying the entire path $v_0 = r, v_1, \cdots, v_{T-1}, v_T = \ell$.
 Therefore, the probabilities of reaching leaf $\ell$ can be expressed as